R. Tait McKenzie: Legacy

 R. Tait McKenzie's influence was so strong in the fields of physical education, medicine, the arts, and the military that hundreds of people expressed sadness and felt personal loss in his passing, many sending condolences to his widow, Ethel.

 His more than 200 works of art are seen around the world.
 A collection of his work can be seen at his former residence, the Mill of Kintail, also known as the R. Tait McKenzie Memorial Museum at the Mill of Kintail Conservation Area in Almonte.
 The Joseph B. Wolffe Collection of R. Tait McKenzie Sculpture of Athletes is housed on the campus of the University of Tennessee.
+Numerous sculptures can be seen in the public areas of the Inn at Penn in Philadelphia.

 Near the end of his life, McKenzie said he wanted his heart to be buried in front of the Scottish-American War Memorial that he had created in Edinburgh, Scotland.
 When he died in Philadelphia, this request was denied by the "corporation of that city", but the organ was subsequently buried at the nearby St. Cuthbert churchyard.

 An elementary school in Almonte was named after him in 1998.

 Tait McKenzie Centre is a sports facility named after him at York University in Toronto, Canada.